Achieve Goals Faster With These Tracking Apps and Hacks

 As someone who spends a ton of time at their desk and on the computer, I’m very aware of how much I slouch.
 I used to cringe thinking about what my spine might look like by the time I’m 80!

-What I wasn’t very sure of was how to solve the problem… until this perfectly targeted Instagram ad for a product called Upright, popped up on my feed.
+What I wasn’t very sure of was how to solve the problem… until I came across this product called Upright.

 The company sells a range of products all designed to remind you to sit up straight (keeping back problems at bay).
 Their signature item is a small, rectangular device that you can stick to your back with adhesive or wear as a necklace.